Designing a search experience teams could trust

 Tweaking a typo in your search query no longer creates a new search card that clutters the homepage and requires re-sharing.

-STRATEGIC DECISIONS & TRADE-OFFS
+STRATEGIC DECISIONS

 • Trade-off: Users benefit from improved coordination without disrupting familiar structures or core data models.

-• Fully live edits risk confusing teammates
+• Fully live edits risk confusing teammates.

 • Fully manual saves slow iteration and create version conflicts.